drifter1/compiler/README.md

 Reference Node of entry res
 Function Call Node of print with 1 parameters
 Call parameters:
-Constant Node of const-type 3 with value '
+Constant Node of const-type 4 with value "\n"
 Function Declarations Node with 1 function declarations Function Declaration Node of operation with ret_type 2 and 2 parameters
 Parameters: